Frequently Asked Questions

 Q: Why do you not have music in the class?

-In his book, Return to life through Contrology first published in 1945, Joseph Pilates wrote ""concentrate on the correct movements each time you exercise, lest you do them improperly and thus lose all the vital benefits of their value."
+A: In his book, Return to life through Contrology first published in 1945, Joseph Pilates wrote ""concentrate on the correct movements each time you exercise, lest you do them improperly and thus lose all the vital benefits of their value."
 Music can be a distraction and each exercise creates its own music with a unique rhythm and dynamic.
 The teacher can also vary tempo change the degree of difficulty.

 Q: If you do the same exercises every week doesn't it get boring?